 In a multi-user environment, printers are often shared with other network users.
 Other workstations should connect to these printers as "Network Printers".
 Ensure workstations are configured to print to the shared print queues.
-For example a Windows workstation may connect to a samba exposed printer via \\[samba\server]\[printer].
+For example a Windows workstation may connect to a samba exposed printer via \\[samba_server]\[printer].
+Other Linux or Mac workstations will use IPP via CUPS.